-Because of legal restrictions, our staff and the staff of the CUIMC-ISSO are not permitted to answer individual questions from international students regarding tax liabilities.
+Because of legal restrictions, our staff and the staff of the ISSO-CUIMC are not permitted to answer individual questions from international students regarding tax liabilities.
 To assist you in complying with your tax obligations, the ISSO-CUIMC offers annual tax workshops for international students in February, March, and early April.
 You may also wish to consult the consulate of your country of residence or a qualified professional.

-HEN WILL I HEAR?
-Current students should receive financial aid award letters at the beginning of June, provided all required documents and requested information have been submitted in a timely manner.
-Entering students in the Class of 2023 should receive award letters by April 15th.
+WHEN WILL I HEAR?
+Current students should receive financial aid offer letters at the beginning of June, provided all required documents and requested information have been submitted in a timely manner.
+Entering students in the Class of 2029 should receive financial aid offer letters by April 20th.

-All letters will be sent to your Columbia University email address.
 Prior to matriculation, all notices and letters for entering students will be sent to the email address you provided to the Admissions Office, until you have been instructed to activate your UNI (Columbia email address).
 Once activated, all mail will go to your UNI.